Jemima Rooper

-Jemima Rooper (born 24 October 1981) is a British actress.
+Jemima Rooper (born 24 October 1981) is an English actress.
 Having started as a child actress in television series, she has appeared in numerous film and theatre roles.

-Background
+Early life

 Born in Hammersmith, London, Rooper is the daughter of TV journalist Alison Rooper.
-She attended Redcliffe Primary School in Chelsea and the Godolphin and Latymer School.
+She attended Redcliffe Gardens School in Chelsea and the Godolphin and Latymer School.
 While working on The Famous Five, she passed eight GCSEs with A* and A grades.
 From there she went to MPW sixth form college where she got three A-grade A levels.
 Rooper bought her first home at the age of 19.

-Early career
+Career

 Rooper expressed a wish to be an actress at the age of nine and contacted an agent.
 Her first professional roles were in the 1993 film The Higher Mortals and the 1994 film Willie's War.
 In 1996, she appeared in all episodes as George in Enid Blyton's The Famous Five.